Cholestasis of pregnancy is a liver condition you can develop when you’re expecting a baby.

 Tip: Wearing loose, breathable clothing and soaking in a lukewarm bath might make you feel more comfortable, too.

-There are a few different tests that your healthcare provider might use to monitor your baby’s health.
-These include:
+There are a few different tests that your healthcare provider might use to monitor your baby’s health:

 - Fetal heart rate monitoring (also called a “nonstress test”)